-Species abundance distributions and how the number of species changes with the area (Species Area Relationships) can be captured by simple neutral models, with a flat "fitness" landscape.
-Efficient algorithms have been developed to study nontrivial regimes of small speciation rate and large local population sizes, relevant to microorganisms ecology.
-We found that large local populations give rise to shallower SAR, in accord with field observations.
+Macroecological patterns, such as species abundance distributions and species area relationships can be captured by simple neutral models, with a flat "fitness" landscape.
+Efficient algorithms have been developed to study nontrivial regimes of small speciation rate and large local population sizes, relevant, e.g., to microorganisms ecology.
+We also considered near neutral models to assess the role of other effects.